open-contracting/european-union-support/README.md

 1. Once completed, run `rake missing` to see which XML elements have no key, and which keys have no XML element and aren' in `ignore.csv`.

 You can now generate a table for each form, displaying, for each element, the index within the PDF ("I.1"), the label (in any language) and the XPath, to which you can then add guidance for OCDS.

+## Exploration

+Early on, I transformed the XML schema to CSV summaries, both to understand the structure of the schema through implementation, and to get an easy overview of the XML schema, which were otherwise quite referential.

+Transform all form schema into CSV files:

+    rake common forms

+Or transform a specific directory and specific form schema:

+    rake common forms DIRECTORY=source/TED_publication_R2.0.9.S03.E01_006 FORMS=01,02,03,14,20

 ## Reference